wildanvin/uber-offset-mini-pay/README.md

 # Uber Offset

-This app uses the Toucan Protocol, Google Maps API and Scaffold-ETH 2 to offset CO2 emitted by car rides.
+This app uses the Toucan Protocol, Google Maps API and Scaffold-ETH 2 to offset CO2 emitted by your car rides.
 You can follow the Scaffold-ETH 2 documentation to run this app locally:

 # 🏗 Scaffold-ETH 2